zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-amazon.md

 [Msdiv 120] (#msdiv120) {#msdiv120 .ref .msdiv} (17-21)

 [APZ 120.1] (#apz120 .1) {#apz120 .1 .ref .apz} "Will not change permanently
-Nirvana” is 'not changed'tells Nirvana.
-All of a certain A comparison of editors has been a pause that dispelled the craving Nirvana.
+Nibbana” is 'not changed'tells Nibbana.
+All of a certain A comparison of editors has been a pause that dispelled the craving Nibbana.
 If it does not differ from lust.
-Do not change from malice. braintance By thinking that it has great and skin properties, with the spread of hate, By jealousy, by deception, by jealousy, by congestion From all the glamour of all the glamour, the most impeccably From all the burning of all the stains, from all the collections Nirvana does not change, the statue is the firmware.
+Do not change from malice. braintance By thinking that it has great and skin properties, with the spread of hate, By jealousy, by deception, by jealousy, by congestion From all the glamour of all the glamour, the most impeccably From all the burning of all the stains, from all the collections Nibbana does not change, the statue is the firmware.

 [APZ 120.2] (#apz120 .2) {#apz120 .2 .ref .apz} "Does not have a parable?”
 Going
-'Yamakata' refers to Nirvana.
+'Yamakata' refers to Nibbana.
 'No parable 'means no equalment Where is nowhere in education or externally.

 [APZ 120.3] (#apz120 .3) {#apz120 .3.ref .apz} "Go Home
 No doubt” is the prescribed word, 'in that way'.
 The unmistakable word means Two is the word without. is the real word.
 The debugging word.
 The unopposed word.
 I will come, 'I will go from the woman'.
 I will make the renews.
 Ready.
-'There is no doubt, 'here' is in Nirvana.
+'There is no doubt, 'here' is in Nibbana.
 Doubt is a query There are no two comments in the form of a nonsense.
 Not scientific, not received.
 Continction, Originally, there was a salient.
 The plant, the consonant, the desire to be born, the fire called wisdom burnt.

 [APZ 120.4] (#apz120 .4) {#apz120 .4 .ref .apz} "The Redeemed Mist” is
-Nirvana, the marrow of Nirvana, the garment of Nirvana Behold me.
+Nibbana, the marrow of Nibbana, the garment of Nibbana Behold me.
 Therefore said the stratified strations.

 Parayanugithigathaniddezno Attabarasamo.